Identity Testing for Constant-Width, and Any-Order, Read-Once Oblivious Arithmetic Branching Programs: Introduction

 \section{Introduction}

 The polynomial identity testing (PIT) problem asks if a given multivariate polynomial is identically zero.
-The input to the problem is given via an arithmetic model computing a polynomial, for example, an arithmetic circuit or an arithmetic branching program.
-These are arithmetic analogues of boolean circuits and boolean branching programs, respectively.
-The degree of the given polynomial is assumed to be polynomially bounded.
-Usually, any such circuit or branching program can compute a polynomial with exponentially many monomials (exponential in the circuit size).
-Thus, one cannot compute the polynomial explicitly.
+The input to the problem is given via an arithmetic model computing a polynomial, for example, an arithmetic circuit, which is the arithmetic analogue of a Boolean circuit.
+The degree of the given polynomial is assumed to be polynomially bounded in the circuit size.
+Typically, any such circuit can compute a polynomial with exponentially many monomials (exponential in the circuit size).
+Thus, one cannot hope to write down the polynomial in a sum-of-monomials form.
 However, given such an input, it is possible to efficiently evaluate the polynomial at a point in the field.
 This property enables a randomized polynomial identity test with one-sided error.
 It is known that evaluating a small-degree nonzero polynomial over a random point gives a nonzero value with a good probability~\cite{DL78,Sch80,Zip79}.
-Thus, the randomized test is to just evaluate the input polynomial, given as an arithmetic circuit or an arithmetic branching program at a random point.
+This gives us a randomized PIT---just evaluate the input polynomial, given as an arithmetic circuit, at random points.

 Finding an efficient deterministic algorithm for PIT has been a major open question in complexity theory.
 The question is also related to arithmetic circuit lower bounds~\cite{Agr05, HS80,KI03}.
-The PIT problem has been studied in two paradigms: (i) blackbox test, where one can only evaluate the polynomial at a chosen point, (ii) whitebox test, where one has access to the input circuit or arithmetic branching program.
-A blackbox test is essentially the same as finding a hitting-set -- a set of points such that any nonzero polynomial evaluates to a nonzero value on at least one of the points in the set.
-This work concerns finding hitting-sets for a special model, called read-once oblivious arithmetic branching programs (ROABP).
+The PIT problem has been studied in two paradigms: (i) blackbox test, where one can only evaluate the polynomial at chosen points and (ii) whitebox test, where one has access to the description of the input circuit.
+A blackbox test for a family of polynomials is essentially the same as finding a hitting set---a set of points such that any nonzero polynomial in that family evaluates to a nonzero value on at least one of the points in the set.
+This work concerns finding hitting sets for a special model called read-once oblivious arithmetic branching programs (ROABP).